We undertake research related to women’s reproductive health, pregnancy, labour and newborn babies’ health and wellbeing.

 Alternatively, you can obtain the leaflet by email (email@example.com) or write to us at the Department of Obstetrics and Gynaecology, Cambridge University, Box 223 The Rosie Hospital, Robinson Way, Cambridge, CB2 0SW, UK.

-If after reading the leaflet you think you might be interested in taking part, please get in touch using the contact details on the last page.
+If after reading the leaflet you think you might be interested in taking part, please get in touch using the contact details provided.
 We can then arrange for you to see a member of our research team to chat it over and answer any questions, before giving your consent.
+You can also call the number below and leave a message if you are interested in participating in the study.

 Participate in a research study about nutrition in gestational diabetes.
 We are running a research study to assess the best diet for women with gestational diabetes.
 This study will test two diets with different total calorie intake to identify which is healthiest for mums and babies.